QMCPACK/qmcpack_workshop_2019/day1_afqmc/01-neon_atom/README.rst

 .. code-block:: bash

-    srun -n 8 -N 1 /path/to/qmcpack afqmc.xml > qmcpack.out
+    mpirun -n 8 /path/to/qmcpack afqmc.xml > qmcpack.out

-assuming we are on a supercomputer using the slurm scheduler.
+assuming we are on a supercomputer.
 Assuming the calculation finishes successfully, the very first thing you should do is check the information in `qmcpack.out` to see confirm no warnings were raised.
 The second thing you should check is that the energy of the starting determinant matches the Hartree--Fock energy you computed earlier from pyscf to within roughly the error threshold you specified when generating the Cholesky decomposition.
 This check is not very meaningful if using, say, DFT orbitals.
 However if this energy is crazy it's a good sign something went wrong with either the wavefunction or integral generation.
 Next you should inspect the `qmc.scalar.s000.dat` file which contains the mixed estimates for various quantities.
 This can be plotted using gnuplot.  `EnergyEstim__nume_real` contains the block averaged values for the local energy, which should be the 7th column.

 Assuming everything worked correctly we need to analyse the afqmc output using: